tsmathis/Google_Foobar_2022/README.md

     11

 *Solution:* Utilized Dijkstra's algorithm for a simple weighted graph search.
-Working backwards from the goal and iteratively using the removable wall choices in the map pool garauntees success.
+Working backwards from the goal and iteratively using the removable wall choices in the map pool guarantees success.

 **Question 2:**